telus-agcg/nib/docs/commands.md

 Name | Description
 ---- | -----------
-`attach` | Attach an interactive shell session to a running container `bootstrap` | Runs the bootstrap script for the requested app (or all apps if 'apps' is specified) `bundle` | Run bundle for the given service `codeclimate` | Run codeclimate againt the current working directory `console` | Start a REPL session for the given service `debug` | Connect to a running byebug server for a given service `guard` | Run the guard command for the given service `rails` | Run the rails command for the given service `rake` | Run the rake command for the given service
+`bootstrap` | Runs the bootstrap script for the requested app (or all apps if 'apps' is specified) `bundle` | Run bundle for the given service `codeclimate` | Run codeclimate againt the current working directory `console` | Start a REPL session for the given service `debug` | Connect to a running byebug server for a given service `exec` | Attach an interactive shell session to a running container `guard` | Run the guard command for the given service `rails` | Run the rails command for the given service `rake` | Run the rake command for the given service